 Unfortunately, this account does have a pretty high monthly fee of $25.
 You can avoid this fee if you maintain a total balance of at least $25,000 in a combination of deposits with the bank.

 Best for Students: Chase

 Students from the Great Lake State and beyond stand to benefit from opening one of Chase’s student checking accounts.
 For starters, high school students from 13 to 17 years old can open a Chase High School Checking account to get their money management skills started.
 The account doesn’t come with any huge perks.
 The bank does make it convenient for students to access their accounts with online and mobile banking abilities.
 High school students will need an adult co-owner who also has their own Chase checking account.
-There is a small $6 fee with the Chase High School Checking account.
-However, you can easily avoid this when you link a qualifying personal guardian checking account, a direct deposit each statement cycle or a $5,000 average ending day balance.
+There are no monthly service fees with the Chase High School Checking account, provided the student opening the account is 13 to 17 years old and the parent or guardian co-owner connects their personal checking account to it.